kovesp/CDL2/CDL2v1/CDL2/CDL2 Lab.md

 - A regular expression is what is allowed in dotnet regular expressions.
 An example is `ALG ^^(less|greater)` which, for example, matches *less*, *less or equal*, *greater*, *greater or equal*, and possibly others.
-- `Single selectors` must be given in hierarchichal sequence.
-Thus `MOD sort SEC arith` is valid, but `SEC arith MOD sort` is not.`
+- `Single selectors` must be given in hierarchical sequence.
+Thus `MOD sort SEC arith` is valid, but `SEC arith MOD sort` is not.
 - The `unit type`-s must start with a capital letter, but unlike in the code, they need not be all caps.
-This is also true end entering code.
-Notice that some of the unit types are not CDL2 reserved words, rather they extend the syntax to enable sub units.
+This is also true when entering code.
+Notice that some of the unit types are *not* CDL2 reserved words, rather they extend the syntax to enable sub units.
 - In a `selector` one needs specify only those units that select what you are looking for.
 There is a concept of *current unit* or *focus* ... many commands change the focus, about which